Ekoch1997/DownloadViewarr/README.md

 - Standalone Webpage
 ![image](https://github.com/user-attachments/assets/3484f6f5-9673-483d-83c0-1c15293b161b)

-- Embeded as a modal popup in Ombi (little cloud icon in the bottom right to bring it up) This method requires some HTML/Javascript code to be added to the Ombi web UI on your end
+- Embeded as a modal popup in Ombi (little cloud icon in the bottom left to bring it up) This method requires some HTML/Javascript code to be added to the Ombi web UI on your end
 ![image](https://github.com/user-attachments/assets/2a66fa2e-2c1a-45e0-968c-f8caf4be99c4)